skippergoroye/Taj-Bank-api-Nest/README.md

 # so here is what we have written for the express convert to nestjs
+# show the folder structure and write a clean code too

 # this is my folder structure show me how to structure the newly generated code